watthanai/PowerApp-PIWebAPI/README.md

 <li>Post Payload</li>
 </ul>

-First of all I'm going to explan how do i actually retrieve information to be a PI Web API <a href="">Pi Web API Best Practices</a>
+First of all I'm going to explan how do i actually retrieve information to be a PI Web API <a href="#PI Web API Best Practices">Pi Web API Best Practices</a>